Wang-Yifan-1997/Dams/README.md

 *Connects the empirical findings to the Rust (1987) literature and provides a normative conclusion.*

-- Using the dose-response estimates from Question 1.6 and the cost estimates from Question 2, characterize the marginal benefit and marginal cost of an additional dam as a function of the existing stock
+- Using the estimates from Question 1.6 and the cost estimates from Question 2, characterize the marginal benefit and marginal cost of an additional dam as a function of the existing stock
 - Identify the optimal stopping point: the level of dam investment at which marginal benefit equals marginal cost
 - Compare to China's actual investment trajectory: has China overbuilt or underbuilt relative to the optimum?
 - Use government procurement data on dam renewals and upgrades to test whether renewal decisions are consistent with optimal stopping behavior